 Sewing has been around for centuries, with people hand-stitching garments and other items for thousands of years.
 However, it wasn’t until the 18th century that inventors began exploring ways to automate the process of sewing.

-The first recorded attempt at inventing the sewing machine was in 1755, when Charles Weisenthal, a German inventor, designed the machine that could sew straight seams.
+The first recorded attempt at inventing the sewing machine was in 1755, when Charles Weisenthal, a German inventor, designed a machine that could sew straight seams.
 However, the machine was unreliable and never made it past the prototype stage.

 Early Sewing Machines

-Several inventors attempted to improve upon Weisenthal’s design, but it wasn’t until the early 1800s that the first functioning sewing machines were created.
+Several inventors attempted to improve Weisenthal’s design, but it wasn’t until the early 1800s that the first functioning sewing machines were created.
 In 1804, Thomas Saint, an Englishman, patented a machine that could sew leather and canvas.
 However, the machine was never produced commercially, and the original model was lost.

 Improvements in Sewing Machine Design